-&lt;sup>3Stopband Cutoff refers to the frequency at the attenuation point referred to under Note 4.
+&lt;sup>3Stopband Cutoff refers to the frequency of the attenuation point referred to in Note 4.

-&lt;sup>4Stopband Attenuation refers to the attenuation point (dB) at the frequency referred to under Note 3.
+&lt;sup>4Stopband Attenuation refers to the attenuation point (dB) of the frequency referred to in Note 3.

-&lt;sup>1Passband Ripple is defined as the fluctuations from the 0 dB response in the passband, measured in (dB).
+&lt;sup>1Passband Ripple is defined to be fluctuations from the 0 dB response in the passband, measured in (dB).
 The passband is defined to have 0-fc frequency limits for a low-pass filter, 0-f1 and f2-infinity for a notch filter, where fc, f1, f2 are the -3 dB points.

-&lt;sup>23 dB bandwidth refers to the -3 dB cutoff frequency.
+$^2$ 3 dB bandwidth refers to the -3 dB cutoff frequency.

-&lt;sup>3Stopband Cutoff refers to the frequency at the attenuation point referred to under Note 4.
+&lt;sup>3Stopband Cutoff refers to the frequency of the attenuation point referred to in Note 4.

-$^4$ Stopband Attenuation refers to the attenuation point (dB) at the frequency referred to under Note 3.
+&lt;sup>4Stopband Attenuation refers to the attenuation point (dB) of the frequency referred to in Note 3.